 DFW Medical Massage PLLC & Action Fitness – Service Definitions

-This glossary of service definitions provides clarification of the meanings of technical terms used on this site for specificity.
-Please do not hesitate to ask for further information.
+This glossary of service definitions provides clarification of the meanings of technical terminology this site uses for specificity.
+Please do not hesitate to ask for further information about out treatments.

 Deep Tissue Massage Therapy